-(I) OLD FORT GARRY IN 1870(2) FORT GARRY PARK, 1913
+- (1) OLD FORT GARRY IN 1870 - (2) FORT GARRY PARK, 1913

 The civil government of Winnipeg is markedly progressive and has adopted and extensively applied the principle of municipal ownership.
 Thus the city owns and operates an asphalt plant, a stone quarry from which it obtains a supply of road metal and crushed stone for granolithic pavement, a street-lighting system, a fire-alarm system, and a high-pressure plant to assist in the protection of the city from fire.
-Since 1800 the city has also owned and operated the waterworks system.
+Since 1899 the city has also owned and operated the waterworks system.
 At present (1913) the water-supply is obtained from a series of Artesian wells to the north-west of the city.
 Till quite recently the supply was adequate.
 But the rapid growth of the city has made certain the need of a larger supply in the immediate future, and the preliminary steps towards securing a reliable supply from a visible source are now being taken.
 For water-supply purposes the city is divided into three districts, and the rate charged for domestic use depends on the number of rooms in the house, the allowance being twenty gallons per room per day.
 In the case of works using large quantities special rates are fixed.
 The most recent, and next to the water-supply the most important, of Winnipeg's municipally owned public utilities is the hydro-electric power plant by which the city has since 1911 been supplied with light and power, generated at Point du Bois on the Winnipeg River.
 The municipality, however, has not a monopoly of the supply of light and power to the citizens, but has to compete with the Winnipeg Electric Street Railway Company, which not only operates the street car system and supplies the citizens with gas for fuel and lighting purposes, but also furnishes from its generating plant at Lac du Bonnet on the Winnipeg River a considerable proportion of the light and power consumed within the city limits.

-The revenue of the city from all sources for the fiscal year ending April 30, 1912, amounted to \$3,543,286, of which
+The revenue of the city from all sources for the fiscal year ending April 30, 1912, amounted to \$3,543,286, of which lea

-\$2,706,361 was contributed by direct taxes, licences, and franchise rights as follows :
+\$2,706,361 was contributed by direct taxes, licences, and franchise rights as follows:

+General taxes (less rebates) \$2,505,741

+Licences 113,879

-General taxes (less rebates) Licences Franchise rights (Winnipeg Street Railway Company) Elec tric \$2,505,741 113,879 86,741
+Franchise rights (Winnipeg Street Railway Company) ric • 86,741

 \$2,706,361

-The balance was made up of :
+The balance was made up of:

-Waterworks revenue \$477,550
+Waterworks revenue • \$477,550

 Light and power dept. revenue • 67,972

-Works dept. engineering .
-0 96,420
+Works dept. engineering . • • 96,420

-Police court fines · · 41,565
+Police court fines • 41,565

 Market rents and fees .
 14,001

-Miscellaneous • • 139,417
+Miscellaneous • ٠ 139,417

 \$836,925

-The ordinary expenditure amounted to \$3,510,665, leaving an excess of revenue over expenditure of \$32,621.
+The ordinary expenditure an aving an excess of revenue over ex

+In the expenditure the heaviest i tems a are:

+Protection of life, health, and particle, police, fire, and health proper ty

+street lighting, etc.) \$868,004